Can a C Corp Own an LLC: Everything You Need to Know

 There are some opportunities for tax exemption available to C corps.
 For example, C corps can issue what's called a QSBS or qualified small business stock which can quality for tax exclusion and rollover benefits through the Internal Revenue Code.

 C corporations are able to participate in equity and debt financing, unlike other entity types.
 They are also much more attractive to potential investors.
 Because of the business structure, venture capitalists are much more likely to invest in a C corp than in an LLC.
 Owners or shareholders in a C corp aren't subject to being taxed for any of the company's income except what is specifically distributed to them through shares.

 S corps are limited to only 75 shareholders, but C corporations can go public and have an unlimited number.
 This leads to more potential capital for the business.

 If you need help with understanding how C corps can own LLCs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.